Apostle Nathanael: How to Recognize Jesus Luke 6:12-16

 Micah 5:2 “But you, Bethlehem Ephrathah, though you are small among the clans of Judah, OUT OF YOU will come for me ONE who will be ruler over Israel, whose origins are from of old, from ancient times.”

-Nothing about Nazareth in that verse, but where was Jesus born?
+In that verse, there is nothing about Nazareth, but where was Jesus born?
 Jesus came out of Bethlehem, but not the way Nathanael had it figured out and was taught.
 I know, I know – some of you are still hung on my antichrist statement.
 You’ve got it all figured out, so I’ll show you.
-The apostle John writing around 70 A.D. said,
+The apostle John, writing around 70 A.D., said,

 1 John 2:18 Dear children, this is the last hour; and as you have heard that the antichrist is coming, EVEN NOW MANY ANTICHRISTS HAVE COME.
 This is how we know it is the last hour.